willbrazil/SubTexting/README.md

 UNDER DEVELOPMENT.
 Feature not stable.

-## I Don't Want My Contacts Stored On The Could!
+## I Don't Want My Contacts Stored On The Cloud!

 We don't want it either!
 So we didn't!